jahiruddincse/Intelligent-GPA-Prediction-and-Academic-Decision-Support-System/README.md

 - Which subject should I focus on?
 - How can I reach my target GPA efficiently?

-This project provides a logical and data-driven way to answer these questions.
+This project provides a logical and structured solution to these problems.

 ---